• Skip to primary navigation

 how to use hot glue

 I cut the belt to fit around the tea kettle and got out the hot glue gun.
 Glue gun projects are so easy.
-If you look at the original photo of the tea kettle you notice there is a rim about an inch from the bottom.
+If you look at the original photo of the tea kettle, you notice there is a rim about an inch from the bottom.
 I used that rim as the guide for the belt.
 Well, the project took all of two minutes.

 how to make thrifty flower pots from everyday items

 Cute little pot.
-Now all it needs is flowers.
+Now, all it needs is flowers.

-Now To Pot The Flowers
+Potting The Flowers

 thrift store teapots make great flower pots

 I placed a pot of my favorite flowers, Lantana, in the tea kettle.
-I love the multi-color jewel tone Lantana.
+I love the multi-color jewel-tone Lantana.

 thrift store belt for flower pot project